Alexandra Munroe: Awards and honors

 Munroe's exhibitions and publications have been recognized by numerous awards.
 The International Association of Art Critics (AICA-USA) has cited four of her exhibitions: YES YOKO ONO (First Prize, Best Museum Show Originating in New York, 2001), Little Boy: The Arts of Japan’s Exploding Subculture, shared with Takashi Murakami (First Prize, Best Thematic Museum Show in New York, 2006), Third Mind: American Artists Contemplate Asia, 1860–1989 (First Prize, Best Thematic Museum Show in New York, 2010), and Gutai: Splendid Playground (shared with Ming Tiampo, First Prize, Best Thematic Museum Show in New York, 2014).

 In 2012, the American Alliance of Museums conferred an Honorable Mention in the Publications Competition on Lee Ufan: Marking Infinity.
 Likewise, in 2009, the Association of American Museum Curators awarded The Third Mind: American Artists Contemporary Asia, 1860–1989 an Honorable Mention for Outstanding Exhibition Catalogue.

 In 2009, the catalogue for Cai Guo-Qiang: I Want to Believe took First Place for 30th George Wittenborn Memorial Book Award, presented by the Art Libraries Society of North America, and in 2008–09, China Art Powers named the exhibition the Best Show in China.
 In 1996, the catalogue Japanese Art after 1945: Scream Against the Sky was a finalist for the Alfred H. Barr Jr. Award for Outstanding Scholarship in a Publication, awarded by the College Art Association.

-Philanthropy and activism
+In 2024, Munroe received the Japan Society Award, given annually for lifetime achievement in the service of the US-Japan relationship.

+Civic and institutional involvement

-In April 2011, she spearheaded the Solomon R. Guggenheim Foundation’s petition calling for the release of Chinese dissident artist Ai Weiwei.
-With broad support from the International Council on Museums (ICOM), AAMD, and PEN America, the petition garnered over 145,000 signatures worldwide on the activist website Change.org.
-In response to the COVID-19 pandemic, Munroe worked with Ai as curator of Ai Weiwei MASK.
+In response to the COVID-19 pandemic, Munroe worked with Chinese artist Ai Weiwei as curator of Ai Weiwei MASK.
 Launched in May 2020, this project offered face coverings hand-printed with iconic images of the artist’s lifelong campaign for free speech and individual rights.
 Ai donated the artworks to be sold exclusively through eBay for Charity to benefit the COVID-19 emergency humanitarian efforts led by non-governmental organizations.

-Munroe is a trustee of the American Academy in Rome, Aspen Music Festival and School, Intelligence Squared US, LongHouse Reserve, and PEN America.
-She is a member of the Council on Foreign Relations and is a former member of the Association of Art Museum Directors (AAMD).
+Munroe is Chair of the Board of Trustees of the Aspen Music Festival and School, and a trustee of the American Academy in Rome and Open to Debate (formerly Intelligence Squared US).
+She is a member of the Council on Foreign Relations.
 She serves on the advisory boards of several organizations, including Asia Art Archive, Hong Kong; Jnanapravaha Mumbai; MAXXI, National Museum of 21st Century Art, Rome; and Rockbund Art Museum, Shanghai.

-She sits on the Visiting Committee of the Thomas J. Watson Library at the Metropolitan Museum of Art, New York.
+Personal life

+Munroe is married to financier Robert Rosenkranz.
+The couple divides their time between New York City, Aspen, and London.